FlineDev/FreemiumKit-Docs/Sources/FreemiumKit/FreemiumKit.docc/FAQ/FAQ-HowItWorks.md

 ## Short Answer

 FreemiumKit is built on top of StoreKit 2 and official App Store Connect APIs.
 Therefore, most of what FreemiumKit does is following modern Apple best practices, without being dependent on our servers.
-For the paywall remote configuration, we use a Content Delivery Network (CN) for fast global distribution – but there's also a local fallback in your project, in case of downtimes.
+For the paywall remote configuration, we use a Content Delivery Network (CDN) for fast global distribution – but there's also a local fallback in your project, in case of downtimes.

 ## Full Answer